huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 - Finish

+## VM Workstation Virtual Network Editor

-After creating the linux VM we now need to configure some network options in VM workstation
+After creating the linux VM we now need to configure some network options in VM workstation's virtual network editor which will bridge our physical network with our virtual network allowing our linux vm to reach our phyiscal routers

 - Click on the Edit tab and go click on the virtual network editior